fawazsullia/password-generator/README.md

 # Passwordinator
 ### Generate random passwords of varying complexity

+Note : This was a fun project I did when learning.
+This is not ideal way to generate random passwords and should not be used in any serious applications.
+Also, since heroku is down, you might not be able to access the endpoint.

 ## About

 Passwordinator is an API that lets you generate random passwords of varying complexity in your app/website.